naujoh/FuzzyExpertSystemInAWeekend/README.md

-# Fuzzy expert system build it in a weekend 😣😩
+# Fuzzy expert system build on a weekend 😣😩